 Editor’s Note: Smart Business explores the ways companies are thinking smart to thrive in our digitized world.

-CNN: What inspired you to start the project?
+CNN: What spurred you on to launch Decoded?

 Kathryn Parsons: We started the company with a very simple but challenging mission: could you teach anyone and everyone to code in a single day?
 Taking someone from zero skills, zero knowledge and zero confidence to these words that we use all the time – digital enlightenment.

 CNN: Why is it so important for people to learn to code?

 KP: Code is the building block of the world around us today.
 Technology is transforming every single industry all our lives are being rapidly affected by the pace of technological change – it’s the languages of billions now.
 But how many of us can say that we truly feel confident or empowered by the technologies behind the screen?

 We all should be understanding and feel confident of those technologies, whether you want to become a programmer and developer or you simply want to lead a business that’s being transformed by technology.

 CNN: Decoded has taught more than 2,000 different businesses how to code.
 What does the program entail?

 KP: When somebody comes to a Decoded course, they are asked to do no pre-work; nothing.
 Everything is prepared for you, usually in a wonderful space because we believe that space is conducive to good learning.
 We explain the history of how this world evolved, explain all the characters and individuals who created the technologies around us, and then we get you right to the computer.
 We want to get you coding as soon as possible.